 The Devil’s Pleasure Palace, by Michael Walsh

 I love reading a book that makes me aware of how much more I still need to read and learn.
-Not only did this book caused me to add even to more to my reading list, as well as operas and symphonies, but also to occasionally look up words and how to pronounce them.
+Not only did this book cause me to add even to more to my reading list, as well as operas and symphonies, but also to occasionally look up words and how to pronounce them.
 Walsh’s whole thesis is one that is so very close to my heart: that the instinct for story, what he calls the “Ur-narrative”, is fundamental to our humanity and that culture is the most powerful tool that comes out of that.
 And as a Catholic, Walsh also understands the deeper spiritual consequences of the stories that we tell.
 In addressing our current cultural crisis, Walsh echoes many of the points that Chesterton had made a century before.
 He especially echoes GKC’s thoughts on Feminism, countering it with the idea of the Eternal Feminine which is present in every great story from the beginning of time.

 The Storytelling Animal, by Jonathan Gottschall